Soil tracking tech aims to address transparency gaps in Ontario

 The Phil App announced the launch of Ontario Soil Tracker, a free website that aggregates and visualizes publicly available data from Ontario’s Excess Soil Registry.
 The platform, available at www.ontariosoiltracker.ca, aims to address transparency gaps in how contaminated soil is tracked and redirected across the province.

-Ontario generates tens of millions of tonnes of contaminated soil annually from construction projects.
-Under provincial regulations, builders must track soil origin, destination, and contents, but less than 15 per cent of sites are registered with the official registry, the company said in a news release.
+According to the app’s creators, Ontario generates tens of millions of tonnes of contaminated soil annually from construction projects.
+Under provincial regulations, builders must track soil origin, destination, and contents, but less than 15% of sites are registered with the official registry, the company said in a news release.

 “Ontario effectively has no data.
 Less than 15% of sites are registered — the program is too expensive and the incentive structure is wrong.
 A marketplace fixes that: quality listings get quality matches, so being compliant saves you money,” Bryan Kerr, co-founder of The Phil App, said in the release.